 As always, we appreciate your business and sincerely wish you and your loved ones good health.

-Friday afternoon we toured the National Museum of Cambridge Glass.
+Our 2018 convention was held at the Salt Fork Lodge in OH.
+Friday we toured the Mosser Glass Factory and showroom.
+They took us downstairs to see the workers blowing pumpkins and pressing glass coasters.
+In the afternoon we toured the National Museum of Cambridge Glass.
 It turns out that Cambridge made 3 mini lamps.
 They were Smith #260 Princess, Smith 2 #223 Duchess, and Smith 2 #224 Countess.
-The museum has an example of all 3 lamps there, along with so many other pieces in so many colors.
-They have the pieces grouped on the shelves by colors produced, and it's something to see.
+The museum has an example of all 3 lamps there, along with many other pieces in so many colors.
+It was an educational and fun convention.